flutter/website/src/content/app-architecture/cookbook/sql.md

 Most Flutter applications,
-no matter how small or big they are, may require storing data on the user’s device at some point.
+no matter how small or big they are, might require storing data on the user’s device at some point.
 For example, API keys,
 user preferences or data that should be available offline.